stevenferrer/kalupi/README.md

 # kalupi
-Kalupi is a wallet service built with go-kit
+Kalupi, a wallet service built with go-kit.